 Medical images provide an ever increasing number of sensitive diagnostic approaches to disease, such as the use of susceptibility weighted and diffusion tensor MR imaging in the evaluation of brain trauma.
 Initially developed with the support of an ARRA supplement to the Harvard Catalyst, the Medical Imaging Informatics Bench to Bedside (mi2b2) workbench aims to facilitate searching, acquiring, and previewing image data in PACS (Picture Archiving and Communication System) where clinical images are stored.
 It serves as a bridge between a user and the PACS, which may be housed across multiple institutions and departments (e.g. radiology, cardiology, or neurology).
-This new release of the mi2b2 workbench enables researchers of the Partners Community to couple the use of the Research Patient Data Registry to the mi2b2 workbench’s ability to access medical images stored in the Partners’ network PACS systems.
+This new release of the mi2b2 workbench enables researchers of the MGB Community to couple the use of the Research Patient Data Registry to the mi2b2 workbench’s ability to access medical images stored in the MGB's network PACS systems.

 Each user is provided with a personalized mi2b2 workbench, directly configured to the specific cohort of each project and delivered in a folder along with the encrypted RPDR data results.
 For this to happen, the user needs to use the RPDR Query tool and the RPDR Data Acquisition Engine (Image Request Wizard) to submit a clinical (and/or imaging) data request.
 For instructions on how to use the RPDR to request a mi2b2 workbench, please follow:

 Note: RPDR is a MGB-only tool.
 It requires Internet Explorer or your Mac to be configured by PEAS.
 You must be logged on to a MGB workstation or connected to the MGB network via VPN.